 Enrollment - Enrollment fees are annual and are valid across all courses available.
-For example, a student can enroll on 1 January and take all courses within 365 days without additional charge.
+For example, a candidate can enroll on 1 Jan and take all courses within 365 days without additional charge.
+A candidate who passes the FPSB® Retirement and Tax Planning Specialist exam and takes the FPSB® Retirement and Tax Planning Specialist certification can continue as a certificant and pursue other Specialist certification courses without a need to renew enrollment.
+The Specialist certification shall be renewed on annual basis.

-Renewal - Renewal fees must be paid upon expiration of enrollment, and are valid for an additional 365 days.
+Renewal - Renewal fees must be paid upon expiration of enrollment and are valid for an additional 365 days.